MCP & AI Agent Integration

 Databricks integration

-Connect Databricks to any workflow in minutes.
-Dry-run every action before it touches production.
-Full audit trail on everything.
+Start free with 1,000 runs — no credit card required.
+Connect Databricks in minutes, dry-run every action before it touches production, full audit trail on everything.